 Another factor that makes the process more expensive is that, when large amounts of money are in play, each spouse stands to win more money by fighting it out than it costs to draw out the divorce process – and they can afford to sustain that fight for longer.

 Talk to An Experienced Cherokee County Family Lawyer About Your Divorce

 If you’re facing the prospect of a difficult divorce, we can help.

 We’ve helped countless people navigate the complexities of high-net-worth divorce.
-Call us at (770) 479-1500 for a free and confidential consultation today.
+Call us at (770) 479-1500 for a confidential consultation today.